Weetbix/configurable-required-approvals/README.md

-# Required Approvals GitHub Action
+# Configurable Required Approvals GitHub Action

 This GitHub Action checks if specific files in a pull request have the required number of approvals.
 It allows you to define groups of files using glob patterns and specify the minimum number of approvals required for each group.